Wahl-lab/EXPLORE/README.md

 \
 &nbsp;

-:exclamation: **Please refer to our publication for further information about more technical details: currently under review!**
+:exclamation: **Please refer to our publication for further information about more technical details: (https://www.nature.com/articles/s41598-023-31094-w)**

 \
 &nbsp;